Leslie8826/PYTHON_TEACHING_EXPERIENCE/Lesson 10/README.md

      * learn how to slice lists
      * learn how to manipulate the elements of the lists
  - Students will get familiar with:
-     * built-in function len
+     * list slices
-     * string traversal
+     * list traversal
-     * string slices
+     * append, delete, remove elements